GabriGua/Panimator/README.md

 - Frame re-numeration (just the syntax);
 - Exporting as a GIF (just to explain how to make it work);
 - Making a ZIP file (same as GIF);
+- Making the Import / Export of a project work (the import was a mess of errors)
 - Debugging (rarely);

 In some occasion used autocomplete just to speed up repetitive tasks.